Stanton, California: Freeways

+Bus

+Orange County Transportation Authority operates bus transportation in Stanton.

 Emergency services

-Fire protection in Stanton is provided by the Orange County Fire Authority (OCFA) with ambulance transport by Care Ambulance Service.
+Fire protection in Stanton is provided by the Orange County Fire Authority, with ambulance transport by Care Ambulance Service.
 The Orange County Sheriff's Department (OCSD) provides law enforcement services under the command of Police Chief Cruz Alday.
 In 1987 the city disbanded its police and fire departments and contracted with county agencies.

-In 2021, Safewise included Stanton in their seventh annual "California’s 50 Safest Cities" report.